Loki-Astari/geeky-nextjs/content/posts/Variables.md

 ## Variables

 In most programming languages you have the concept of variables.
-These are simply named objects that hold a value (more formerly refereed to as state).
-By manipulating a variable you manipulate the state of the object that the variable referees too.
+These are named objects that hold a value (more formerly referred to as state).
+By manipulating a variable, you manipulate the state of the object the variable referees to.

-add.cpp
+#### add.cpp
 ```c
 void addFunction()
 {